Please tell us something about yourself.

 What did take you into blogging?

-What’s your favorite holiday destination in India and why?
+What’s your favourite holiday destination in India and why?

 Tell us 10 things, a traveller should have in their bag?